-Who says YouTube can't be fun and educational at the same time?
+Who says YouTube can't be fun and informative at the same time?
 We've got your YouTube edutainment covered right here.

 With the current need for social distancing, we’re spending a lot of time at home right now.
-And, thankfully, we’ve got a great list of indoor activities you could possibly do and some fun exercises to do with the kiddos at home.
+And, thankfully, we’ve got a great list of indoor activities to keep everyone busy and some fun exercises to do with the kiddos at home.
 But what if you’re working from home and you need to keep the kids entertained while you work away?
 Well, sometimes it’s much easier to parent by letting the kiddos watch YouTube videos instead.
 Well, if they’re watching YouTube, better to let them watch something educational too, right?
 You’re in the right place, ’cause we’ve got just the recommendations for you – check out these cool YouTube channels just for kids.

 FOR THE LITTLE ONES

-There are a few things that withstand the test of time and, thankfully, Sesame Street is one of them.
+A few things withstand the test of time, and, thankfully, Sesame Street is one of them.
 Not only is it educational, but it transcends cultures, too – we’re clearly massive fans!
 Who wouldn’t have fun counting with The Count, learning the alphabet with Elmo and his friends, and being silly about cookies with Cookie Monster?
 Sesame Street also has catchy songs to boot, too!
 The best part – there are countless short educational videos and full episodes on its channel, so you’ll never run out of them.

 Oh, and if you’re looking to improve the kid’s skills in Mandarin, be sure to check out Fun Fun Elmo, too!
 Kids will get to learn simple phrases and words in Mandarin with the guidance of Elmo and his friends.
 It’s cute, educational and teaches the kids Mandarin… perfect!